PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 As Support Hero, your job is to investigate and resolve issues reported by customers.
 A single case of suspicious data or a show-stopping bug can really undermine one's confidence in a data product, so it's important that we get to the bottom of all issues.

+One of the many awesome things about PostHog is that support is being dealt with by engineers and they ship fixes and improvements in real-time when you contact them.
+It is impossible to overstate how valuable it is for customers when they ask a question and get a shipped feature within a day.

 You'll see some teams using a term of endearment for Support Hero, examples being "Infra Hero" or… "Luigi".
 Don't ask – we don't know.

-<TeamMember name="Marcus Hof" photo />, <TeamMember name="Steven Shults" photo />, and <TeamMember name="Abigail Richardson" photo />, our Support Engineers, triage tickets for the Product Analytics, Web Analytics, Data Warehouse, CDP, Replay, and Feature Success teams, due to the high volume of tickets those teams get.
+Our Support Engineers, in [the Comms team](/teams/customer-comms) triage tickets for the Product Analytics, Web Analytics, Data Warehouse, CDP, Replay, and Feature Success teams, due to the high volume of tickets those teams get.
 They will resolve tickets if possible, and escalate to the engineering team responsible if they need further help.

 ## When is my turn?